sebastianmart-sketch/mcp-server-side-policy-enforcement/SEP-XXXX-Server-Side-Policy-Enforcement.md

 - actor and approval claims from the client are not trusted by default;
 - unsupported, malformed or unavailable policy decisions fail closed;
 - external policy services do not move enforcement out of the protected server;
+- unknown or future methods can be covered by an explicit default-deny fallback such as `_other: deny`;
 - denial responses should avoid leaking sensitive policy details.

 ## Why this is needed